htahboub/htahboub/_pages/about.md

 </script>
 <img class="hidden unselectable" style="position: fixed; right: 0; bottom: 35px; height: 40vh;" id="howard" draggable="false" src="assets/img/howard.gif">
 <img class="hidden unselectable" style="position: fixed; left: 20px; bottom: 0; height: 40vh;" id="gaster" draggable="false" src="assets/img/gaster.gif">
 Hello!
-My name is Hamza, and I am a research assistant in Professor [Huaizu Jiang](https://jianghz.me/)'s Visual Intelligence lab at Northeastern University.
+My name is Hamza, and I am a research assistant in Professor [Huaizu Jiang](https://jianghz.me/)'s Visual Intelligence Lab.
 I graduated from Northeastern University with a major in computer science and mathematics.

-My research centers on multimodal learning, with a specific emphasis on social interaction understanding and egocentric video to holistically interpret human behavior.
-I am interested in both social intelligence from both an understanding and a generation point of view.
+My research centers on multimodal learning, with a specific emphasis on social interaction and egocentric video to holistically understand human behavior.
+I am interested in social intelligence from both an understanding and a generation point of view.
 My work on the former was published in TMLR, in which I investigated why pre-trained VLMs struggle to model multiple social perception tasks simultaneously, uncovering a phenomenon we termed "social degradation" and overcoming it to achieve positive transfer across diverse social tasks.

-Today, I am working on the generation side: improving the social coherence of video generation models to produce more realistic human-centric videos.
+Today, I am working on the generation side: I aim to improve the social coherence of video generation models to generate more realistic human-centric videos.

 <style>
 .flex-container {